 - Order the elements in a file name according to the way they will be retrieved.
 If you are retrieving elements by date, then that element should appear first.

 File names relating to recurring events (e.g. agenda, meeting minutes) should include the date and event.
 For example:

 Agenda 5 November 2016.doc

 Minutes 5 November 2016.doc

 - Avoid descriptive terms regarding format or version (e.g. draft, memo) at the start of file names.

 Sometimes it can be unclear where we should keep the documents produced by our teams.
-Many teams use ad-hoc methods, like e-mail chains and off-list shared drives or Dropbox to store their documents.
+Many teams use ad-hoc methods, like email chains, personal or institutional shared drives, or Dropbox to store their documents.
 This practice doesn’t allow for a sustainable and accountable transfer of information.